Strength History: Eugen Sandow’s System of Physical Training

 They existed on the fringes of American culture.
 What is more, neither competitive weightlifters nor bodybuilders were regarded as athletes in the same way that other sportsmen were, and because of these attitudes, the general public failed to realize the benefits that weight training could bring to a person’s life.
 Although there were a number of magazines published in the field broadly defined as ‘physical culture,’ these magazines were rarely purchased by city or university libraries.
 Because these were not included in most research libraries, the field was academically marginalized.

 Sandow did not change that; he highlighted it.
 Most modern weight-based sports and fitness can be traced directly to bodybuilding, and bodybuilding can be traced directly to Sandow.
-And, neither bodybuilding nor traditional weight training has quite lost its side-show stigma, despite the efforts of certain movements, like Starting Strength, to reinstate a culture of training for strength as an individual imperative for health and fitness.
+And, neither bodybuilding nor traditional weight training has quite lost its side-show stigma, despite the growing popularity of barbell training for general health and fitness.

 Sandow’s System of Physical Training